 Smoking increases the risk of several cardiovascular diseases, such as a stroke and heart disease.
 The chemicals from a cigarette will lead to a dangerous build-up of fatty materials within the lining of your arteries.

 Your blood is also more likely to clot due to smoking and your heart will also have to pump much harder due to the lack of oxygen in your blood.
 If you are a smoker, make a life-saving change today.
 Read our article on stopping smoking.

 Exercising regularly will strengthen your heart and reduce your “bad cholesterol” levels.
 According to NHS recommendations, we should take part in at least 150 minutes of physical activity each week in order to remain fit and healthy.

 Of course you don’t have to go all out straight away.
 To begin with, the British Heart Foundation suggests breaking the 150 minutes down into ten minute sessions throughout the day.
 Why not start with their 10-minute workout above?
 You should also be realistic about your goals and make them achievable.

 Everyday activities will count towards your 150 minutes, so try to keep moving throughout the day.
 Perhaps you could walk to the shop rather than driving?
-Or maybe you could cycle to work instead of driving.
+Or maybe you could cycle to work instead.